United Nations Partition Plan for Palestine: Arabs in Palestine

 Few Palestinian Arabs joined the Arab Liberation Army because they suspected that the other Arab States did not plan on an independent Palestinian state.
 According to Ian Bickerton, for that reason many of them favored partition and indicated a willingness to live alongside a Jewish state.
 He also mentions that the Nashashibi family backed King Abdullah and union with Transjordan.

 The Arab Higher Committee demanded that in a Palestinian Arab state, the majority of the Jews should not be citizens (those who had not lived in Palestine before the British Mandate).

 According to Musa Alami, the mufti would agree to partition if he were promised that he would rule the future Arab state.

 The Arab Higher Committee responded to the partition resolution and declared a three-day general strike in Palestine to begin the following day.

 British government

 When Bevin received the partition proposal, he promptly ordered for it not to be imposed on the Arabs.
 The plan was vigorously debated in the British parliament.

 In a British cabinet meeting at 4 December 1947, it was decided that the Mandate would end at midnight 14 May 1948, the complete withdrawal by 1 August 1948, and Britain would not enforce the UN partition plan.
-On 11 December 1947, Britain announced the Mandate would end at midnight 14 May 1948 and its sole task would be to complete withdrawal by 1 August 1948.
+On 11 December 1947, the British government publicly announced these plans.
 During the period in which the British withdrawal was completed, Britain refused to share the administration of Palestine with a proposed UN transition regime, to allow the UN Palestine Commission to establish a presence in Palestine earlier than a fortnight before the end of the Mandate, to allow the creation of official Jewish and Arab militias or to assist in smoothly handing over territory or authority to any successor.